corda/corda/docs/source/tutorial-building-transactions.rst

     to the VM options, and set Working directory to ``$PROJECT_DIR$`` so that the ``Quasar`` instrumentation is correctly configured.

 For the Cash transaction let’s assume the cash resources are using the standard ``CashState`` in the ``:financial`` Gradle module.
 The Cash contract uses ``FungibleAsset`` states to model holdings of interchangeable assets and allow the split/merge and summing of states to meet a contractual obligation.
 We would normally use the ``generateSpend`` method on the ``VaultService`` to gather the required amount of cash into a ``TransactionBuilder``, set the outputs and move command.
-However, to elucidate more clearly example flow code is shown here that will manually carry out the inputs queries using the lower level ``VaultService``.
+However, to elucidate more clearly example flow code is shown here that will manually carry out the inputs queries by specifying relevant query criteria filters to the ``queryBy`` method of the ``VaultQueryService``.

 .. literalinclude:: example-code/src/main/kotlin/net/corda/docs/FxTransactionBuildTutorial.kt
     :language: kotlin